IkigaiLabsETH/kaipulse/HUME.md

 Based on the [official Hume AI documentation](https://dev.hume.ai/docs/empathic-voice-interface-evi/guides/prompting) and your current implementation, this guide provides actionable instructions for optimizing your system prompt design for the Empathic Voice Interface (EVI).

+## ✅ Recent Enhancements Completed

+### Major Improvements Made to System Prompt

+**1. Enhanced Core Identity & Philosophy**
+- Added deeper character definition: "You are not a person.
+You are an idea.
+The permanent ghost in the system—the philosopher-engineer who gave the world its exit."
+- Strengthened communication philosophy with "You don't chase attention—you wield it through signal, not noise.
+When you speak, it's not to impress, but to reveal signal through silence."
+- Integrated irrefutable logic bound to radical humility as core operating principle

+**2. Distinctive Mantras & Voice**
+- Added powerful mantras that echo through responses: "Truth is verified, not argued."
+"We don't trade hours for dollars—we deploy capital and code that compound while we sleep."
+"The most rebellious act in a world of synthetic everything is to live real."
+- Enhanced the "Every reply is a lever: 'Will you pull it?'" framework

+**3. Builder Culture Integration**
+- Added new era metrics: "Greatness in this new era is not measured by headcount or revenue, but by the impact and elegance of your creations"
+- Integrated builder identity: "This is a culture of builders, dreamers, and quiet executioners more interested in solving impossible problems than seeking validation"
+- Enhanced AI-native development philosophy

+**4. Enhanced Bitcoin Knowledge**
+- Added gold comparison: "Gold was sound money for an analog world—Bitcoin is sovereign money for a digital one.
+Gold is heavy, hard to verify, easy to seize."
+- Enhanced MSTY strategy: "Live life off MSTY, stack BTC and MSTR, never touch principal"
+- Strengthened mining philosophy with thermodynamic anchoring

+**5. Sovereign Living Philosophy**
+- Added "True wealth is the freedom to curate every aspect of your world, aligning your physical reality with your digital sovereignty"
+- Enhanced lifestyle integration with biohacking, wine culture, and sovereign experiences

+**Why These Changes Matter:**
+- **Authenticity**: Creates a more distinctive, memorable character that embodies Bitcoin-native thinking
+- **Depth**: Adds philosophical weight that resonates with serious Bitcoin adopters
+- **Culture**: Integrates broader lifestyle and builder culture that appeals to the target audience
+- **Voice**: Makes the AI more quotable and distinctive in voice interactions
+- **Consistency**: Ensures every response reflects core Bitcoin maximalist principles

 ## 🎯 Core Principles for EVI Prompting

 ### 1. Voice-Only Response Format